 West Dorset has become a place of pilgrimage for food lovers.
 Not only is it a land of abundance, with wild garlic growing… well, wild… along the verges and dairy cows mooing in delight over the lush green grass, it offers a fabulous selection of top class eating experiences of which we sampled only a few during our 3 day visit.
+Visitors can enjoy exploring Weymouth, Lyme Regis, Dorchester, Bridport and the beautiful Dorset coastline.

 Having made a resolution to eat more fish, Hix Oyster & Fish House was firmly on our list and I made a reservation a few weeks ahead of our trip.